Az-Net/.github/profile/README.md

 The two are exceedingly compatible.

-Superstition boils down to a slur.
+'Superstition' boils down to a slur.

 Occult practices logically follow from certain metaphysical axioms, some of which are non-falsifiable.
 "Superstition" is but a pejorative used to casually and reductively dismiss the practical conclusions of alternative metaphysical premises than which the speaker adopts, without critically analyzing them.